null

 Black Tea in Kenya

-The central region of Kenya is the largest tea-growing region in the country and is known for producing a variety of black teas, including Kenya Black and Kenya Green.
+Kenya's central region, the largest tea-growing area in the country, is renowned for producing a variety of black teas such as Kenya Black and Kenya Green.

 Black Tea in Indonesia